Introduction

 Errors

 code range.
-Status codes in the 4xx
+Codes in the 4xx

-property will be set to false
+property will be marked as false

-and a descriptive error message
+, accompanied by a detailed error message

 HTTP/1.1 422 UNPROCESSABLE ENTITY